Fréderike Geerdink

-Fréderike Geerdink (born 1970) is a Dutch freelance journalist and author who specializes in reporting on Kurdish women and political issues in Turkey from Diyarbakir, where she was the lone foreign journalist based there between 2012–2015.
+Fréderike Geerdink (born 1970) is a Dutch freelance journalist and author who specializes in reporting on Kurdish women and political issues in Turkey from Diyarbakir, where she was the lone foreign journalist based there between 2012 and 2015.
 She was twice arrested in Turkey and was deported on 9 September 2015.
 Following this, she spent one year embedded as a journalist with the Kurdistan Workers' Party.

 Personal

 Fréderike Geerdink was born in 1970 in the town of Hengelo, Netherlands.
 Geerdink studied journalism from 1988 to 1992 at the Christelijke Hogeschool Windesheim.

 Career

 Geerdink has been a journalist for over 25 years and writes in Dutch, Flemish, and English, as well as Turkish.
 In the Netherlands, her work has appeared in De Pers, Algemeen Nederlands Persbureau (ANP), BNR Newsradio, Elle, Marie Claire, Esta (ceased publication in 2013), Viva, Opzij, Volkskrant Magazine, De Groene Amsterdammer, and Wordt Vervolgd (human rights magazine).
 As a freelance journalist she submits articles to print newspapers and magazines and radio reports for Dutch, Belgian, British, American media groups, such as Het Parool, The Independent, Al-Monitor, Global Post, and the BBC News.
 A weekly article of Geerdink appears online at Diken, a Turkish independent news portal.
 Geerdink was the author of the blog Kurdish Matters and now hosts a subscription-based newsletter called Expert Kurdistan.
 Her work also appears in the crowd-funding journalism website BeaconReader.com.